keras-team/keras-io/guides/md/litert_export.md

 ---
 ## Introduction

-TensorFlow Lite (LiteRT) is TensorFlow's solution for running machine learning models on mobile and edge devices.
+LiteRT is a solution for running machine learning models on mobile and edge devices.
 This guide covers everything you need to know about exporting Keras models to LiteRT format, including: